Kate Devitt aka Cythena

 I'm a Student Ambassador for Queensland University of Technology

 I absolutely love my job.
-This job allows me the chance to speak to students, who are trying to understand what the next step for themselves are.
+This job allows me the chance to speak to students who are trying to understand what the next step for themselves is.
 I hear so many wonderful stories from students who are passionate about subjects and want to learn more about them.
-I also get the chance to help students discover new interests and learn about areas, they never would have considered.
+I also get the chance to help students discover new interests and learn about areas.
+Some which they never would have considered.
 Seeing a student smile after understanding something is one of the best rewards possible.